 - Use the checkboxes to select whether the DNS and Whois monitors should be enabled for any hosts being created, and then click the Next button.
-The Labels screen will appear (Figure 9).
+The Labels screen will be displayed (Figure 9).

 - Choose Security Labels and Tags, and then click the Next button.
-The Save screen will appear (Figure 10).
+The Save screen will be displayed (Figure 10).

 - If desired, the original source document can be included and named in this import by checking the box labeled Create Document and associate to indicators using this file.

 NOTE: This checkbox will not appear if the Indicators were manually entered in the Text: box in Figure 4 instead of imported from a file, as there is no imported file with which to associate them.

 - To associate the Indicators with a Group, click the + NEW ASSOCIATION button.
 The Select an Association window will be displayed (Figure 11).

 - Click on the Select Type dropdown menu, and select the Group type to associate with the Indicators.
 Adversary is selected for this example.
 The window will display all available objects of that type (Figure 12).

 - If desired, enter a search term in the Filter field and then click the magnifying glass icon to narrow the results.

 - Click the checkbox for each Group to associate with the Indicators (Figure 13), and then click the SAVE button.

 NOTE: Indicators that have been placed on an Indicator Exclusion list will appear in the Value column with the word “excluded” next to their name.
 Also, a checkbox will not be visible in the left-hand column of the table for an excluded Indicator, and thus the user will not be able to import that Indicator.